 The gospels are not shy in their portrayal of the way the disciple’s struggle to understand Christ’s potentially life-changing lessons.
 Part of this difficulty is due to the offensive nature of Christ’s message.
 In most gospels, it’s not difficult to understand how Christ offends the teachers of the law.
 Less clear is the way Christ offends his disciples.
-In the Gospel of Mark, we find evidence of at least two disciples, Peter and Judas, offended by Christ’s teaching.
+In the Gospel of Mark, we find evidence of at least two disciples, Peter and Judas, are offended by Christ’s teachings.
 The offence takes place in the moments leading up to and following Christ’s arrest.

 This reflection originated out of a request from The Commons to talk on my favourite apostle.

 The New Testament describes the way Christ’s disciples become apostles.
 This word “apostle” means, literally, “to send away.”
 In order to send someone away, he or she must first be with you.
 The apostles must have been at some point in the presence of Christ before he dismissed them before he sent them away.
 And it is this event — the send-off — from which their title is derived.
 Typically Christians focus on being with Christ, following close behind him, being “Christ-like.”
 However, to be an apostle means something a little different; it emphasizes a departure from Christ, a commission.

 My two adorable little boys follow Jen and me everywhere as they learn, grow, and mature.
 But a day will come when they must be sent out from under our feet into the world where, as Leland likes to say, it’s “too sunny”.
 The shift from child to young adult or disciple to apostle is a significant movement.
 Continue reading